Dinkelsbühl: History

 Fortified by Emperor Henry V, in 1305 Dinkelsbühl received the same municipal rights as Ulm, and in 1351 was raised to the position of a Free Imperial City.
 Its municipal code, the Dinkelsbühler Recht, published in 1536, and revised in 1738, contained a very extensive collection of public and private laws.

 Reformation

 During the Protestant Reformation, Dinkelsbühl was notable for being – eventually along only with Ravensburg, Augsburg and Biberach an der Riß – a Bi-confessional (i.e. roughly equal numbers of Roman Catholics and Protestant citizens, with equal rights) Imperial City (Paritätische Reichsstadt) where the Peace of Westphalia caused the establishment of a joint Catholic–Protestant government and administrative system, with equality offices (Gleichberechtigung) and a precise and equal distribution between Catholic and Protestant civic officials.
 This status ended in 1802, when these cities were annexed by the Kingdom of Bavaria.

-Around 1534 the majority of the population of Dinkelsbühl became Protestant.
+Around 1534, the majority of the population of Dinkelsbühl became Protestant.

-Thirty Years War

-Every summer Dinkelsbühl celebrates the city's surrender to Swedish troops in 1632 during the Thirty Years' War.
-This reenactment is played out by many of the town's residents.
-It features an array of Swedish soldiers attacking the city gate and children dressed in traditional garb coming to witness the event.
-Paper cones full of chocolate and candy are given as gifts to children.

-This historical event is called the "Kinderzeche" and can in some aspects be compared with the "Meistertrunk" in Rothenburg.
-The name is derived from the two German words for "child" and "the bill for food and drink in an inn", and is called such because of the legend that a child saved the town from massacre by the Swedes during the surrender.
-The legend tells that when the Swedish army besieged the town, a teenage girl took the children to the Swedish general to beg for mercy.
-The Swedish general had recently lost his young son to illness, and a boy who approached him so closely resembled his own son that he decided to spare the town.